The Complete Hong Kong Disneyland Guide: Secrets, Tips, & Magical Must-Dos

 Attractions and Must-Dos in Mystic Point

-Mystic Point takes you to the tropical wilderness of Papua New Guinea, where supernatural forces come to play.
+Mystic Point takes you to the tropical wilderness of Papua New Guinea, where supernatural forces come into play.
 Its highlight: An intimidating Victorian manor, home of eccentric Lord Henry Mystic and his cheeky monkey, Albert.

 Must-Dos